Getting your account set up

 Make your Dropbox account your own

-Now that you’ve got your Dropbox Business account set up, make it your own by personalizing your settings.
+Now that you’ve got your Dropbox team account set up, make it your own by personalizing your settings.

 Perfect your profile